kutruff/nimbit/README.md

 ## Introduction

 Nimbit is a TypeScript-first schema declaration and validation library just like Zod.
-However, it is extremely small and strives to keep as much functinality and typing in userland as possible.
+However, it is extremely small and strives to keep as much functionality and typing in userland as possible.
 Furthermore, Nimbit ensures all types are always guaranteed to be reflected upon no matter what.

 ### Requirements